ARTICLES OF ASSOCIATION AND BYLAWS - WESTERN INTERSTATE REGION - NATIONAL ASSOCIATION OF COUNTIES

 NACo WIR PILT Fly-in.
 The Trustees shall determine such times that it is appropriate to conduct a fly-in or other appropriate forms of advocacy for county elected officials to meet with members of Congress and relevant staff and the Executive Branch to advocate for PILT.

 The WIR Executive Committee, the NACo Public Lands Chair, NACo Legislative Staff, the NACo Executive Director and State Association Executive Directors shall strategically identify county elected officials and/or State Association staff members to participate in a fly-in.

 NACo will provide staff support and coordinate all fly-in activities and appointments

-The trustees by unanimous agreement may consider on an annual basis participation with outside groups and/or organizations such as the National Endangered Species Act Reform Coalition, National Wild Land Fire Leadership Council and the National Forest Counties and Schools Coalition when the policies of such organizations are consistent with the policies of WIR and NACo.
-The Trustees may approve membership dues and travel costs for NACo staff and/or WIR Board members or designees to participate in such organizations.
+The Trustees by unanimous agreement may consider on an annual basis participation with outside groups and/or organizations such as National Endangered Species Act Reform Coalition, National Wild Land Fire Leadership Council and the National Forest Counties & Schools Coalition when the policies of such organizations are consistent with the policies of WIR and NACo.
+The Trustees may approve membership dues and travel costs for NACo Staff and/or WIR Board members or designees to participate in such organizations.